 Relationship researcher John Gottman believes that if couples within a partnership are sexually disconnected, it is likely due to underlying emotional issues that need to be addressed.
 He notes that it is crucial for partners to turn towards each other and demonstrate openness and empathy in communicating their needs.
 Through prioritizing positive communication and emotional attunement, a couple can then take steps to rekindle their sexual connection.

 On the other hand, Esther Perel, psychotherapist and author of the book Mating in Captivity: Unlocking Erotic Intelligence, asserts that creating distance within an intimate relationship is key to maintaining sexual desire.
 She counters widely held beliefs that sexual problems stem from a lack of emotional closeness within the dynamic.
-Instead, she posits that it could be too much closeness that negatively impacts sexual desire.
+Instead, she posits that too much closeness could negatively impact sexual desire.
 Perel emphasizes the importance of each individual in the couple maintaining their own sense of identity separate from their partner, which allows space for curiosity and longing to emerge.

 Strategies for Igniting Passion in your Relationship